 A few travel tips for visiting the Greek island of Kythnos:

-- I find that the Ferryhopper website is the best place to book ferry tickets online.
-Although I recommend you book your Paros to Kythnos ferry tickets in advance, especially during the tourist season you will find local travel agencies also sell Paros Kythnos ferry tickets.
+- I find that the Ferryhopper website is the best place to book ferry tickets for the Cyclades islands online.
+I recommend you book your Paros Kythnos ferry route tickets in advance, especially during the tourist season you will find local travel agencies also sell Paros Kythnos ferry tickets.

 - If you would like more information about Kythnos, Paros and other places in Greece, subscribe to my newsletter.